-A project to recruit and train 100 quality assessors for the construction industry in Scotland – which was put on hold due to the Covid-19 pandemic – has been re-launched.
+A project to recruit and train 150 high quality assessors for the construction industry in Scotland will play a vital role in economic recovery.

 The two-year project, driven by CITB and ESP, in partnership with 24 Scottish colleges, government agencies and private training providers, was originally unveiled back in early 2020.
 It was put on pause due to the COVID crisis but re-launched in November 2020 and is on track to achieve its target.

 During this time colleges across Scotland have been offering more full-time one year construction courses, to enhance the pipeline of work ready MA’s for employers.

 The Construction Assessor role offers a secure and rewarding opportunity with a competitive salary, generous holiday entitlement and benefits package.
 They are responsible for carrying out a wide range of assessment and verification duties and ensuring apprentices have the skills and knowledge to pass their course outcomes.
 Additionally they play a key role in ensuring qualifications are delivered to a high standard through compliance with both internal and external awarding body policies, procedures, processes and standards.

 The project forms a major part of the CITB’s new strategic road map launched in September (2020), which will focus on a smaller number of priorities to help modernise construction and increase productivity, collaborating with industry, governments and Further Education (FE).

 Assessors will be recruited across a range of curriculum areas, however there is particular demand at the moment for those with a background in Carpentry & Joinery or Brickwork.